 We can infer from the graph that the prices of the coin increased some time periods ago by a big margin but now they are stable.
 Many a times we are provided with a dataset, in which the prices/sales of the object increased/decreased sharply some time periods ago.
 In order to use the previous Average method, we have to use the mean of all the previous data, but using all the previous data doesn’t sound right.

 Using the prices of the initial period would highly affect the forecast for the next period.
 Therefore as an improvement over simple average, we will take the average of the prices for last few time periods only.
 Obviously the thinking here is that only the recent values matter.
-Such forecasting technique which uses window of time period for calculating the average is called Moving Average technique.
-Calculation of the moving average involves what is sometimes called a “sliding window” of size n.
+The forecasting technique that uses a time window to calculate the average is called the Moving Average technique.
+Calculating the moving average involves a “sliding window” of size nn.

 Using a simple moving average model, we forecast the next value(s) in a time series based on the average of a fixed finite number ‘p’ of the previous values.
 Thus, for all i > p